Marist University: Marist Singers

-The Marist College Singers consists of approximately 180 students, performing in seven ensembles.
+The Marist University Singers consists of approximately 180 students, performing in seven ensembles.
 The Marist Singers main choir performs a variety of classical, popular, Broadway, and religious compositions.
 They performed for the Pope in Rome and on several occasions with Kenny Rogers.
 Other performances have been held in places such as Disney World and Puerto Rico.
-Membership in Marist Singers entitles the students to also participate in Chamber Singers (by audition), Time Check (Marist's male a cappella group), Sirens (Marist's female a cappella group), Gospel Choir, Freshman Women's Choir, and Chapel Choir (which sings at masses).
+Membership in Marist Singers entitles the students to also participate in Chamber Singers (by audition), Enharmonics (Marist's co-ed a cappella group), Time Check (Marist's all-male a cappella group), Sirens (Marist's all-female a cappella group), Gospel Choir, Freshman Women's Choir, and Chapel Choir (which sings at masses).
 The Chamber Singers performed at the World Choral Fest in 2018 and 2016 (in Austria and Kansas City, respectively) and sang at Carnegie Hall on multiple occasions.

 Silver Needle Fashion Show

 The Silver Needle Fashion Show is an event held every spring to showcase the talents of student designers.
 The show is wholly produced by students and faculty of the Fashion Program.
 Members of the Fashion Show Production class organize committees dealing with every facet of the show from invitations to choreography and marketing.
 The shows routinely have attendance of over 2000 people.
 In 2011 the show was held at the Mid-Hudson Civic Center and marked its 25th anniversary.
-The evening show was preceded by a cocktail reception and followed by a presentation of awards and scholarships.
-Scholarships were provided by Liz Claiborne, Cutty Sark, Young Menswear Association, Dominque Pino-Santiago, Mary Abdoo Fund, Alecia Hicks Forster Fund, Dutchess County Home Bureau, Alyssa Martino Scholarship Fund and the Marist College Fashion Program Scholarship Fund.